wwarthen/RomWBW/Source/Doc/Applications.md

 If a filesystem is not found, (or the /F option is chosen) all data is copied.

-Verification (if option chosen) will do an aditional read (after write) and compare the data read matches what was written.
+Verification (if option chosen) will do an additional read (after write) and compare the data read matches what was written.
 This compare is only on every 32'nd byte.
 This is done for efficiency.